Moranfel/ViroCatch-DNA/README.md

 ---
 ## 🧬 DATABASES 🦠

-Parameter: --db: Path to a pre‐built BLAST nucleotide database.
+Parameter --db: Path to a pre‐built BLAST nucleotide database.
 You can create one from a reference FASTA file using makeblastdb.
 Example:
   makeblastdb \
   -in begomovirus_ref.fasta \